mlafleur/mlafleur.github.io/_posts/2013-01-03-bing-maps-sdk.md

 ---
-Title: Bing Maps SDK
+title: Bing Maps SDK
-Excerpt: "I've been playing around with the Bing Maps SDK over the holidays and ran into a gotcha with x64 compatibility. "
+excerpt: "I've been playing around with the Bing Maps SDK over the holidays and ran into a gotcha with x64 compatibility. "
-Tags:
+tags:
   - Bing Maps
   - Windows
 ---